-A dispute is a formal disagreement between an apprentice/trainee and an employer about their training contract.
+A dispute is a formal disagreement between an apprentice or trainee and an employer about their training contract.
 The most common dispute is where an apprentice and their employer do not agree to cancel their training contract.
-Disputes can also involve the threatened dismissal of an apprentice or trainee, or an apprentice/trainee or employer not meeting their training contract obligations.
+Disputes can also involve the threatened dismissal of an apprentice or trainee, or an apprentice, trainee or employer not meeting their training contract obligations.

 Where a dispute results in an apprentice's employment ceasing before the dispute is resolved, an apprentice or employer can request to have the dispute considered by us within 30 days of the employment ceasing.